-DEAs should advance the mutual recognition of electronic authentications, signatures, and/or digital identity frameworks to enhance interoperability and expand the adoption of paperless trading.
-In addition, the DEAs should provide for the use of "smart" contracts and other autonomous machine-to-machine means for conducting transactions, such as blockchain.
+The JAEPA should expand upon existing provisions on electronic signatures to encourage mutual recognition in electronic authentication which will help enhance the interoperability and adoption of paperless trading.
+In addition, the JAEPA should include provisions on digital identity frameworks and provide for the use of "smart" contracts and other autonomous machine-to-machine means for conducting transactions, such as blockchain.
 These mechanisms help reduce unnecessary and outdated processes, and support individuals and businesses by allowing them to conduct business quickly and securely with customers and partners.